greenbird/piri/docs/introduction.md

     ```

 !!!
 Hint
     If you have some max length on a database table, then you can use string slicing to make sure the length does not exceed a certain length with the `to` key.
 Some databases also has for example two address fields for when the length of one is too short.
-Then map both with slicing [from=0 to=50] and from=50 to=None respectively and you'll solve the problem.
+Then map both with slicing `"from" :0, "to": 50` and `"from": 50, "to": null` respectively and you'll solve the problem.

 ### Slicing numbers and casting